algal/swiftlinux/README.md

 # Let's Build Swift

+Note: this is not working yet as of 2019-02-10T1203

 ## Short, simple, automated steps for building Swift

 So you'd like to build Swift on Linux?
 Perhaps to hack on the compiler or on the corelibs re-implementation of Foundation?
 But it seems like it's complicated to setup and you just want to get it working right now?

-You've come to the right place.
+These scripts try to help.

 How to do it: